curantis-solutions/aws-sqs-advanced-redrive/README.md

   /<queue name>
       /received (original messages from --receive)
         <message id>.json
+      /updates
+        /pending (place messages here to send and delete from the source queue) /archived (messages placed here on success)
+        /errors (messages placed here on failure)
+      /delete
-      /updates (place messages in here to send message to destination queue and delete them from the source queue) /delete (place messages in here to delete the messages from the source queue) /skip (place messages here to skip)
+        /pending (place messages in here to delete the messages from the source queue) /archived (messages placed here on success)
+        /errors (messages placed here on failure)
+      /skip
+        /pending (place messages here to skip)
+        /archived (messages placed here on success)
+        /errors (messages placed here on failure)
 ```

 ## Debugging